Watertown Country Club offers every member the opportunity to enjoy each minute spent here at the club.

 - Fellow members and a staff to make you feel right at home.
 From day one, you will become a part of our family with the relationships you create here at Watertown CC.

-Contact me at email@example.com or at 920.261.5009 for more information on joining today!
-I look forward to hearing from you and I would love to show you around our wonderful club!
+Contact us at firstname.lastname@example.org or at 920.261.5009 for more information on joining today!
+We look forward to hearing from you and would love to show you around our wonderful club!

 Watertown Country Club was born when eighty-two people signed its articles at the first meeting June 3, 1922.
 The president was local attorney, William H. Woodard.
 Over fifty acres of farmland north of the city were purchased from Gustavus Austin.
 The property included a house, barn, and shed.
 Electricity, a telephone, and furnishings were installed in the farmhouse, which became the clubhouse.
 The barn housed the course maintenance equipment.
 Silver Creek meanders through the course and can come into play on more than half of the holes.
 Small greens with slight nuances prove to be challenging.
 The entire farmland was plowed and earth moved to create the course.
 A watering system for the greens was installed in 1923 when the course opened for play on the front nine.
 A full-time green-keeper, John Stiemke, was employed in the 1930's.
 By 1941 the 100 member roster was full.
 Construction of the back nine, designed by Larry Packard, began in 1959, and the long time dream of an 18 hole course became reality and opened in 1961 on a 70 acre site that had been owned by Edwin Hinze.
 A new clubhouse was approved in 1949 and opened the following spring.
 The clubhouse was further expanded in 1955,1966, 1980-81, and in 1994.
 During the next several years a full sprinkler system was installed over the entire course.
 This was up-dated to a double sprinkler system in 1998.